howardabrams/learning-frc-robotics/docs/present.md

-robots involve students learning Java, Eclipse and Git, and I noticed that any online resources they found on those subjects were oriented towards enterprise application developers, not budding young scientists.
+robots involve students learning Java, Eclipse and Git, and I noticed that any online resources they found on those subjects were oriented towards enterprise application developers, not budding young roboticists.

-So Paul and I decided for our part in this year's Hackathon to put together a helpful, but fun environment for the student to learn Java.
+So Paul and I decided for our part in this year's Hackathon to put together a helpful, but fun environment for open source project for students to learn Java.

 Part 2: Tutorials  (Paul)
 =================